markmurphydev/ruby-wasm/notes/Sprints/README.md

 - Individual sprints have `Week X` files, with an ordered list of tasks.
 	- Each task listing links to its backlog item
 	- Completed tasks are moved to the `# Completed` heading in that sprint's file.

+# Differences from Scrum
+- Not all PBIs are user-facing.
+	- I want to put blocking research, etc. in the backlog.
+	- I'll be careful to have enough user-facing changes in each spring
+- No time/story point estimations
+	- It takes as long as it takes.
+	- If Dr. Ladd wants them I'll add them.
+- I'm going to add PBIs/tasks mid-week if relevant
+	- That restriction exists to stop the boss from burning out employees, yes?